bulletmark/edir/README.md

 $ pipx upgrade edir
 ```

-Edir runs on pure Python.
-No 3rd party packages are required.
 [Git](https://git-scm.com/) must be installed if you want to use the git
 options.
 A trash program such as
 [trash-cli](https://github.com/andreafrancia/trash-cli) package is